 The action is the same as that described above, for the snapshot program statement.
-An Interact snap command may appear in a driver (.drv) file processed either by an executing simulation or ISE.
+An Interact snap command may appear in a driver (.drv) file processed either by an executing simulation or from ESL-Studio/ESL-SEC.

-(3) During ISE operation
+(3) During ESL-Studio/ESL-SEC operation

-A snapshot file may be created by clicking the Take Snapshot... button on the control panel, and then specifying the snapshot filename in the Save As window.
+A snapshot file may be created by clicking the Take Snapshot... button in the Advanced Simulation Options... section of the Simulation Execution Control window, and then specifying the snapshot filename in the Save window.
 The same conventions as described above are used for the default extension to the filename.